Table of contents

 2 Scope of application

-201. This Guide applies to Safety Class 1, 2 and 3 pumps in nuclear facilities in all phases of their service life.
-The Guide is correspondingly applicable to Safety Class 2 and 3 fans and compressors of nuclear facilities in the manner required by verification of their operability.
+201. This Guide applies to Safety Class 1, 2 and 3 pumps in nuclear facilities in all phases of their service life from procurement to operation.
 The Guide’s requirements apply to licensees as well as those in the pump supply chain.
+[2020-01-20]

 3 Licensee’s component requirement specification